 Friends, did you know Die cutting felt is a possible?
 I’m here to tell you all about it today!
-In addition, I’ll be sharing a fun floral notebook project too!
+In addition, I’ll be sharing a fun floral notebook project that is so cute and easy to make

 This post was created in partnership with Crafter’s Edge.
 All opinions, project ideas, and craftiness are my own 🙂

-Previously, with the die-cutting machines I had, I used to crank the handle so hard to try and pass the felt sheets through.
-After that, I did not thing die cutting felt was possible even.
+Previously, with the die-cutting machines I had, I needed to crank the handle so hard to try and pass the felt sheets through.
+With those machines, die cutting felt was not a happy process.
 However, now with the Crossover 2 die cutting machine, I learned the true joy of die cutting felt in one easy move.
+This machine uses an additional steel sheet that applies even pressure onto the cutting dies for felt!

 Supplies you will need: